ay0503/Air-Traffic-Control-Simulator/README.md

 # Air-Traffic-Control-Simulator
 # tp-atc

-This project simulates the work of air traffic control
+This project is an “Air Traffic Control Simulator” that simulates the real-world air traffic control radar from towers use to manage flights near airports.
+As a simulator, it mimics the verbal commands controllers use to direct aircraft while having the game aspect of having objectives of directing arrivals and departures.

 Features:
-- 2D coastline, land generation
+- intelligent airport, runway, flight generation for fresh gameplay
+- autopilot features including ILS, glideslope, direct, headings
-- verbal and non-verbal text based command recognition, handling, and execution for flights
+- verbal and non-verbal text based command recognition, handling, and execution for flights with  typo recognition
-- smart flight (arrival and departures), airport, and runway generation for fresh gameplay
-- real word mode which pulls real-world aviation data to create the environment
+- weather engine with a wind map as well as storm features
 - weather based airport, aircraft scenarios such as windshear, go-arounds, and closures
-- aircraft auto-adjustment of course when capturing autoland
 - aircraft identification features which special scenarios such as hijacking, maydays, pan-pan-pans

 Background Knowledge: